sdsc-ordes/wedowind/docs/code_platform/code_platform.md

 - [ ] CI / Code snippets for uploading / downloading from Zenodo / other DB
 - [ ] CI / Code snippet for integrating to RDF DB

 **Template USAGE**: once the template is defined, for each Kaggle competition, any Kaggle challenge participant would be able to fork from it to start there challenge code.

+**Side-note** : Not all components may be compatible with the Renku platform, as it relies on running on docker.
+A Renku specific repository template (probably a simplified version of the one detailed above) may need to be created for the challenges running on the data science platform.

 ### Sponsorship